 If a staff or faculty member does not comply with masking, testing or any other health and safety requirements, progressive discipline will be implemented, up to and including termination.

-Administrative leave for vaccine appointments is available to regular and Contingent II staff and faculty.
+Release Time or Administrative Leave is available for employees to get COVID-19 vaccines, additional doses and boosters, and the seasonal flu vaccine.
 Please review more details on available time and how to use it.

 The Centers for Disease Control and Prevention have indicated that COVID-19 vaccines are safe and effective in preventing the spread of the SARS-CoV-2 virus.
 COVID-19 vaccines help our bodies develop immunity to the virus that causes COVID-19 without us getting the illness.
 Different types of vaccines work in different ways to offer protection.
 But with all types of vaccines, the body is left with a supply of “memory” T-lymphocytes and B-lymphocytes that will remember how to fight that virus in the future.
 You can learn more about how COVID-19 vaccines work by visiting the CDC’s website.
 Currently, three vaccines are authorized and recommended in the United States to prevent COVID-19: Pfizer-BioNTech, Moderna, and Johnson & Johnson.
 The list of ingredients included in the three vaccines is available on the CDC website.